MonicaMuller/vpn-usage/README.md

 <img src="https://i.imgur.com/FPGISSi.png" height="70%" width="70%"/>
 </p>
 <p>
-As we can see, when I search the term “amazon” using Google, the search results are in Japanese.
-This further confirms that the VPN worked.
+As we can see, when I searched the term “amazon” using Google, the search results were in Japanese.
+This further confirmed that the VPN worked.
 </p>
 <br />